Dockerize Nuxt.js

 Configuring Nuxt

-Before building the image, you have to change a little bit in .env nuxt file.
-Find HOST declaration.
-Just replace 127.0.0.1 (or localhost) for name of your service declared in docker-compose.yml.
+Before building the image, you need to make a small change in the Nuxt .env file.
+Locate the HOST declaration and replace 127.0.0.1 (or localhost) with the name of your service as declared in docker-compose.yml.

 HOST=nuxt-app

-In that way an internal Docker address wil be passed to your Nuxt.js.
-You are ready to build and test your docker image.
+This change will ensure that an internal Docker address is assigned to your Nuxt.js application.
+You are now ready to build and test your Docker image.

 Building and running image

-Go to the container folder where docker-compose.yml file resides and type:
+Navigate to the container folder where the docker-compose.yml file is located and enter the following command:

 docker-compose up --build -d

-Image building process takes a while.
-After building thanks to -d parameter your image will start running in the background so it won't block your console.
-You can check wheather the image is running by typping:
+The image building process may take some time.
+After the build completes, thanks to the -d parameter, your image will start running in the background, ensuring it won't block your console.
+You can verify if the image is running by typing the following command.

 docker ps